gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 Inputs could be environment variables, files, system properties and so on.
 These inputs are often read via an API that Gradle doesn’t control, e.g. Java API via System.getenv().

-So to track these inputs we had to find a way to track these usages.
+So to track these inputs we had to find a way to track when they are accessed by intercepting API calls reading them.
 And that is why we started instrumenting bytecode.

-With a requirement to migrate Gradle core APIs to lazy properties, we were looking at how we could make old plugins compatible with new Gradle core APIs.
+Later, with a requirement to migrate Gradle core APIs to lazy properties, we were looking at how we could make old plugins compatible with new Gradle core APIs.
 We decided that upgrading old compiled bytecode would work well.
 And reusing configuration cache bytecode instrumentation seemed like a good tool to reuse.

 So configuration cache instrumentation and API upgrades are using the same infrastructure now.

 ## Functional design

+Let's look at how bytecode interception works on an example of upgrading a JavaBean property to a lazy one.

 Imagine we have in Gradle core a task:
 ```